 Best Pot for Gas Canister Stoves

-If the new Toaks LIGHT 650ml pot had been another 5mm higher it would have walked off with this ‘award’.
-But at 95mm it won’t store some stoves in addition to the canister.
+If the new Toaks LIGHT 650ml pot had been another 5mm higher and sported capacity markings* it would have walked off with this ‘award’.
+But at 95mm height it won’t store some stoves in addition to the canister.
 If it works for your setup though this is definitely one to have on your shortlist.
 Keep an eye on Toaks as they confirmed to me they have their own 0.3mm titanium manufacturing partner now so more products in the ‘LIGHT’ range may be forthcoming.

 The safest choice is the Evernew ECA264, aka the Ti Ultralight Deep Pot.
 Listed as both a 600ml and 640ml pot some retailers state it is a 650 pot and this is borne out by the theoretical capacity being well over 700ml and in reality it will hold 600-650 comfortably and 700ml will reach 5mm from the very top.
 This, plus insulated handles and neat markings, makes the 72g pot body weight easy to accept and the only problem is with the heavy tall lid, designed to allow TWO small gas canisters to fit inside when inverted, albeit with no extra space left over.
 Ultralighters can switch it for a lighter replacement, such as carbon fiber, which would get the total weight down to 80g.
 An expensive solution but the best around at the moment if you want to boil 650ml.

 There’s definitely a gap in the market for the perfect canister-storing pot though – 95mm diameter, 100m height, insulated handles (it’s easier to cut them off than add them), light flat lid, 0.3mm titanium.
-Should be about 64g for the pot, lid to be decided…
+Should be about 63g for the pot, 12g for the lid.

 Best Pot for Non-Gas Stoves